Elvie vs Elvie Stride, which one is better? Are you torn between the original Elvie breast pump and the brand new Elvie Stride?

-Both Elvie hands-free breast pumps are great, I’ve used them both as an exclusively pumping mother.
+Both Elvie hands-free breast pumps are great.
+I’ve used both Elvie pumps as an exclusively pumping mother.
 Click here to check to see if your insurance will give you a free Elvie Stride or how much an upgrade will cost.

 Elvie Pump Price

-Both Elvie breast pumps are on the pricier side, but if you travel or are a busy mom who can’t be attached to the wall they are worth every penny.
+Both Elvie breast pumps are on the pricier side, but if you travel or are a busy mom who can’t be attached to the wall, they are worth every penny.

 - Elvie Stride Price: $249 for a set with no insurance (cheaper options may be available or free based on your insurance)

-Does Insurance Cover the Elvie Breast Pump?
+Does Insurance Cover the Elvie Breast Pumps?

 This all depends on your insurance.
 The Elvie Stride is currently covered at 100% by Tricare and most other healthcare plans.
 Click here to check to see if your insurance will cover all or part of the cost.

-Most insurance companies will cover all or part of an electric breast pump for each pregnancy.
-My insurance tells me which websites I can order from, and from there I provide my insurance details and they let me know my breast pump options and if there are any upgrade options.
+Most insurance companies will cover all or part of a breast pump for each pregnancy.
+My insurance tells me which websites I can order from, and from there, I provide my insurance details, and they let me know what electric breast pumps are free and if there are any upgrade options.

 Parts – Which Elvie pump has fewer parts to wash?